paulobiero/terminal-globe/README.md

 # terminal-globe
-this is the globe of in the terminal
+this is the globe in the terminal

 ## getting started